Lyon-Ynov-Campus/YTrack/subjects/TaskManager/README.md

 <div class="task-status">Status : <span class="done">Done</span></div>
 ```

 You must use these css classes in order to show the status by colors like the example below.
-If the state is "Done," display the status text in green.
-If the state is "In Progress," display the status text in orange.
-If the state is "To Do," display the status text in red.
+If the state is "Done" display the status text in green.
+If the state is "In Progress" display the status text in orange.
+If the state is "To Do" display the status text in red.

 ## Example of the expected result